sitebuilderstudio/cashier/README.md

-# cashier
+# Cashier
-wordpress plugin for stripe subscriptions, invoices, etc
+This is the scaffold plugin we use to build out custom Stripe subscription checkouts for WordPress.
+More info on wpcashier.com